 Investment opportunities in Bulgaria were presented at a meeting of Minister Nikola Stojanov and the Family Business Foundation in Germany.
 Our country is an increasingly attractive location for investment, it became clear during the meeting.
 Many German companies, due to the challenges of the war and the Covenant, are looking for a closer location of their production to their main markets in Europe.
 At the same time, a number of companies from Germany have already chosen our country and shared positive experiences.
 Among them are FESTO, Würth, Ottobock SE, Liebherr and others.
 “Bulgaria is working consistently to respond to your interest, but our country today is looking for investors who are not just creating new jobs, but who will drive growth for years to come,” Minister Stojanov said, stressing that the government’s priority is to raise people’s incomes, including by attracting employers who will offer competitive remuneration.
 He said incentives from the state should no longer be given for the number of jobs, but for their quality.

-Minister Stoyanov also presented the Bulgarian industrial zones as locations with added value for new investments.
+Minister Stojanov also presented the Bulgarian industrial zones as locations with added value for new investments.
 He also highlighted the upcoming changes in the investment process in Bulgaria, including a new Investment Act.
-“Every strategic investor in Bulgaria will receive the full assistance of the institutions to go through all administrative procedures as quickly as possible,” Minister Stoyanov was adamant.
+“Every strategic investor in Bulgaria will receive the full assistance of the institutions to go through all administrative procedures as quickly as possible,” Minister Stojanov was adamant.

 The Family Business Foundation comprises over 500 family-owned companies with an average turnover of €1.6 billion per year and an average number of 7,000 employees per company.
 Most of these companies are located in North Rhine-Westphalia, followed by Baden-Württemberg and Bavaria.
 More than half of the large family-owned enterprises are located in the manufacturing sector.